falkyre/nhl-led-scoreboard-img/README.md

 3. Try to `ping scoreboard-####.local` where `####` comes from point 4 in the wifi hot spot above.
 The ping will show the IP address of your pi.
 4. As a last resort, if you plug a monitor into your Raspberry Pi, the IP address will be displayed on the attached screen once it has finished booting.

-You should take a moment to review the [Configuration Reference](#configuration-reference) at the bottom of this guide.

 ## SSH Access